How to Keep Your Child Safe Amid the 'Tripledemic'

 Early last fall, Dr. Dias said that, as far as individual infections were concerned, the answer seemed to be no. “I think we're seeing potentially the same percentage of people getting admitted to the hospital, but a larger number because there are just more people getting sick right now.”

 Viruses tend to spread themselves out, and it is unusual for kids to get more than one virus at a time.
 But some young patients admitted to Yale New Haven Children’s Hospital in 2022 were diagnosed with two or even three viruses at the same time.

 “We have seen that before, so it's not completely unusual, but it does seem to be happening more now than it did before,” Dr. Dias says.

 4. Should parents still worry about the coronavirus?

 Yes.
 COVID-19 cases began to rise again toward the end of November, and in early 2023 the highly contagious Omicron subvariant XBB.1.5. was spreading rapidly throughout the country.
 In the Yale virology report ending the week of Jan.
 1, there were 681 COVID-19 cases.

-Children tend to experience mild disease with COVID-19, but prevention remains important, since a significant number of children have died from the disease, explains Dr. Dias.
+Children tend to experience mild disease with COVID-19, but prevention remains important, since a number of children have died from the disease, explains Dr. Dias.
+(According to the CDC, around 1,700 deaths from COVID-19 have occurred in those under 18 since 2020.)
 Some also develop long COVID, a condition marked by lingering symptoms that is not yet well understood, she adds.

 5. What symptoms should parents look for?